unccd/Prais4-reporting-manual/SO4.md

 Key actions for reporting on RLI are as follows:

-1. **Report RLI data**: Parties can use the default data which has already been validated by national statistics offices through the SDG process or can choose to report using customized RLI values.
+1. **Report anual RLI data**: Parties can use the default data which has already been validated by national statistics offices through the SDG process or can choose to report using customized RLI values.

 2. **Qualitatively assess the RLI data**: Parties can report on the direct and indirect drivers of trends in the RLI and any levers used to bring about positive and transformative change.

 3. **Verify the results**: If customized RLI values are used, rather than the default data, then Parties should verify the accuracy and reliability of such indicators in their countries before officially submitting estimates for UNCCD reporting.

 4. **Save form and submit for review**: Once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.

 ### 4.2.7.
 Additional Resources